Ehd-e-Wafa: Plot

 The four friends now go on to lead their separate lives.
 Shahzain doesn't show up for his exams and slowly transforms into an angry young man.
 Saad is confused between choosing Army or Medical as his profession but ultimately joins army after finding Dua submitting her application at the same medical college.
 Later they meet at a park where Dua softens up when she overhears him scolding his pet Zorro for chasing her.

 Shahzain and Shehryar then visit Saad, wanting to reconcile but Saad humiliates the two and asks them to leave.
-Saad later departs for PMA (Pakistan Military Academy).
+Saad later departs for PMA.
 Upon arriving at PMA, Saad meets Gulzar Hussain and develops a good friendship with him.

 On the other hand, Shahzain decides to marry Dua as a revenge on Saad.
 However Dua's parents reject his proposal.
 Shehryar confronts Shahzain and stops him from marrying Dua, and makes him realize his mistakes.
 Then Shahzain, Saad, Shariq, Shehryar meet to sort out all misunderstandings.
-But learning that Shahzain went to Dua's house, Saad confronts Shahzain.
+But learning that Shahzain went to Dua's house, Saad confronts him.
 Shahzain feels humiliated again.
 His marriage is fixed with Rani.
 He only invites Shariq and Shehryar to his wedding but when he overhears the two talking about Saad, it angers him.
-Shariq and Shrehyar leave realizing that Shahzain only viewed them as commodities and not friends.
+Shariq and Shehryar leave realizing that Shahzain only viewed them as commodities and not friends.

-In their next meeting Saad and Dua were confronted by Raheel (Dua's cousin).
+In their next meeting Saad and Dua are confronted by Raheel.
 Dua walks off angrily and goes home.
-Raheel proposes to Dua for marriage but Dua refuses and tells her father to trust her that Saad is just a friend.
+Raheel proposes to Dua for marriage but she refuses and tells her father to trust her that Saad is just a friend.
 She then tells Saad she won't contact him until they both establish their careers.
 Raheel's parents then invite Dua's parents and insist on their marriage but Dua's father refuses.
 On the way home, Dua's parents meet with an accident.
 Dua's father passes away and her mother becomes disabled.
 Her cousin blackmails her into marrying him as he finds out she is adopted.
 Dua agrees but then exposes him in front of his parents.
 Dua and her mother shift to Abbottabad to live near her medical college.
 Saad is shown to pass out of PMA with a sword of honour.
-Later he finds about Dua's father.
+Later he finds out about Dua's father.

-Shahzain is shown to be contesting in the by elections.
+Shahzain is shown to be contesting in the by-elections.
 Shariq's YouTube channel has been so well established that he is offered a job as a news anchor at a well-established channel.
-He accepts the job after declining at first and selects Ramsha (a former news reporter who became friends with Shariq) as producer of his show.
+He accepts the job after declining at first and selects Ramsha (a former news reporter who became friends with him) as producer of his show.